koii-network/docs/run-a-node/introduction/k2-nodes.md

 ![Banner](/img/run-a-node/run-k2-node.svg)

-## K2 Validators

-The K2 Settlement Layer is the core of Koii's network.
+The [K2 Settlement Layer](/concepts/settlement-layer/k2-tick-tock-fast-blocks.md) is the core of Koii's network.

 K2 Validators play a critical role in the consensus mechanism of Koii's blockchain network and contribute to the validation and verification of transactions, ensuring the integrity and security of the network.